Gift Orban

-Gift Emmanuel Orban (born 17 July 2002) is a Nigerian professional footballer who plays as a striker for Italian club Hellas Verona on loan from German club TSG Hoffenheim.
+Gift Emmanuel Orban (born 17 July 2002) is a Nigerian professional footballer who plays as a striker for Süper Lig club Amedspor, on loan from Bundesliga club TSG Hoffenheim.

-Career
+Club career

 Stabæk

 In November 2021, Orban was scouted by Stabæk's Torgeir Bjarmann and Thomas Finstad in Nigeria during a showcase tournament.
 He trained with Stabæk during the winter of the 2021–22 season, before returning after his visa expired.
 Returning to Norway, he signed for Stabæk in late May 2022.
 The transfer from Nigerian club Bison was a loan with an option to buy.

 Orban scored his first goals in cup matches against semi-professional teams Notodden and Gjøvik-Lyn (twice).
 After this, he became a starting player for Stabæk.
 His goal against SK Brann was compared to Alanzinho's time at Stabæk.
 VG also called him a "striker jewel".

 When Stabæk sold Oliver Valaker Edvardsen in July, the club announced they would spend the money on Orban's buyout option.
 The contract tying Orban to Stabæk until the end of 2026 was announced on 3 August.
 He became the top scorer in the 2022 Norwegian First Division with 16 goals, alongside Bård Finne.
 Helping Stabæk win promotion to 2023 Eliteserien, Orban was also named Young Player of the Year in the First Division.